 The U.S. Department of Labor Bureau of Labor Statistics reports that employment of nurses is expected to continue to rise through the year 2018, much faster than the average of other professions.
 To become a nurse requires specialized education and training, provided at community colleges and traditional universities across the country.
 Many colleges help students afford tuition by offering scholarships, which may be competitive, requiring a personal essay.

 Review the requirements for the scholarship to ensure you satisfy them.
-For example, the University of North Carolina School of Nursing's Linda Matthews Endowed Scholarship is only available to students pursing a Masters of Science in nursing with an oncology specialization.
+For example, the University of North Carolina at Chapel Hill School of Nursing's Linda Matthews Endowed Scholarship is only available to students pursing a Masters of Science in nursing with an oncology specialization.

 In beginning your essay, introduce yourself and give readers an idea of why you want to enter the field of nursing.
 Be specific: Instead of just "I would like to help sick people," say what has inspired you.
 For example, "After watching my grandfather suffer from Alzheimer's, I became interested in how to make patients with the disease more comfortable," or "I received excellent nursing care when I had my thyroid operation, and I want to pass that kindness along to others in need."